 Advancing Water Treatment in Recirculating Aquaculture (RAS) through Innovative Materials and Membrane Technologies

-October 7-9, 2026
+October 11-14, 2026

 The Jacob Blaustein Institutes for Desert Research (BIDR), Ben Gurion University, Israel

-A three-day workshop with podium presentations delivered mainly by keynote and invited speakers who are leading experts in the field of food-energy-water (FEW) nexus, specifically addressing the fields of Recirculating Aquaculture Systems (RAS) and Water Treatment Technologies (WTT) with additional selected voluntary contributed presentations.
+A four-day workshop with podium presentations delivered mainly by keynote and invited speakers who are leading experts in the field of food-energy-water (FEW) nexus, specifically addressing the fields of Recirculating Aquaculture Systems (RAS) and Water Treatment Technologies (WTT) with additional selected voluntary contributed presentations.
 Roundtable discussion sessions will follow on the topic of RAS and WTT.

 The workshop will focus on RAS development in Israel, Europe, the USA and the world with similar aquaculture enterprises.